 Suffice it to say, the transition towards managed services depends heavily on how well you understand your new role.
 Don’t simply start by throwing out a new pricing model (though we’ll talk about how to tackle this in the coming weeks), start by shifting your mindset.

-To learn how IT Glue can help you achieve MSP excellence through solid documentation practices, sign up for a demo or get in touch with your Account Manager below.
+To learn how IT Glue can help you achieve MSP excellence through solid documentation practices, sign up for a demo below or get in touch with your Account Manager.

 IT Glue is an award-winning documentation platform that allows for efficient storage and retrieval of all the documentation you need to help your MSP run better.
 By integrating PSA and RMM data, we can help increase your efficiency, and reduce onboarding times by even more.
 By eliminating wasted time from your business, IT Glue gives you more time to focus on what matters – growing your business.